GenomicsAotearoa/shell-for-bioinformatics/docs/2_download_data.md

 # 1. Download & Verify Data

-!!! abstract "Lesson Objectives"
+!!! clipboard-list "Lesson Objectives"

-    - Inspect data (checksum verification)
+    - Inspect data with `md5` (checksum verification)

 !!! desktop-download-24 "Download with `wget` from a terminal client"